What is Macular Degeneration?

 Age-related Macular Degeneration (AMD) is a disease associated with aging that gradually destroys sharp, central vision.
 The disease attacks the macula, the central area of the retina that allows a person to see fine detail.
 Individuals can lose all but the outermost peripheral vision, leaving dim images or black holes at the center of vision.
-Central vision is needed is needed for seeing objects clearly and for common daily tasks such as reading, driving, identifying faces and watching television.
+Central vision is needed for seeing objects clearly and for common daily tasks such as reading, driving, identifying faces and watching television.
 AMD is a leading cause of vision loss and legal blindness in adults over 60 in the United States.

 Macular degeneration is diagnosed as either dry or wet.
 Dry AMD is more common than wet AMD, with about 90% of people having the dry type and 10% of people having the wet type.
 However, even though the wet type is less common, 90% of severe vision loss comes from the wet type and only 10% from the dry type.